How to Prepare a Calming Box for your Kids or Students

 1. The Cool Kid Journal is our most comprehensive resource for anger management and coping skills development for kids.

-2. The Confidence journal is absolutely gorgeous and it helps kids discover:- how to believe in themselves
+2. The Confidence journal is absolutely gorgeous and it helps kids discover:

-- how to face challenges with confidence
+• how to face challenges with confidence

-- that mistakes help us learn
+• that mistakes help us learn

-- A drawing notebook
+13. A drawing notebook

-Other kids may find it difficult to find the words to express their feelings but may be able to draw their emotions on paper - A worry eater
+Other kids may find it difficult to find the words to express their feelings but may be able to draw their emotions on paper

 We have the cutie you see in the picture below, and often write our problems on a piece of paper and let the worry eater take care of them.

-- Happy thoughts scrapbook
+15. Happy thoughts scrapbook

-Add a scrapbook with all the happy memories and favorite places, to help change bad thoughts into happy ones - A laminated print-out of your kid’s favorite jokes
+Add a scrapbook with all the happy memories and favorite places, to help change bad thoughts into happy ones

-- Breathing exercises enablers, like bubbles bottles.
+17. Breathing exercises enablers, like a bottle of bubbles or deep breathing worksheets.

 Stretch it, twist it and relax!

-- A bag of cookies
+19. A bag of cookies

 Nothing that favorite cookies can’t fix.

-Ok, it may also be a healthy snack ? - A weighted blanket
+Ok, it may also be a healthy snack ?

-Lots of kids find the pressure of a weighted blanket very comforting.
+Many kids find the pressure of a weighted blanket very comforting.

-Check out these tips on how to use your weighted blanket (and learn from my mistakes!) - A weighted stuffed puppy
+Check out these tips on how to use your weighted blanket (and learn from my mistakes!)

 This soft plus doggy has been designed for kids sensory processing disorders.
 It allows them to be calm down, remain seated for longer periods of time, improve sleep, relieve stress, and it creates a great grounding effect.